Skip to main content

 How AI automation ROI is measured

 Hart Apps defines measurement before implementation so the project can be evaluated by business impact, not novelty.
-Baselines are captured before a pilot, then compared after rollout to determine whether the workflow is ready to scale.
+Baselines are captured before a pilot, then compared after rollout.

 Manual minutes removed per workflow